-Guinea pigs are domesticated tailless rodents that usually grow to no more than a foot long, weighing in at about three pounds.
+Guinea pigs are domesticated tailless rodents that usually grow no more than a foot long, weighing in at about three pounds.
 Their small stature keeps them low to the ground, and their feet are tiny.

 You don’t have to keep your guinea pig locked in its cage.
 Veterinarians encourage you to let your pet roam free.
 Several guinea pig cages come with an attachment to create a playpen area outside of the cage.

 Other members of the household could accidentally step on them, or other animals can attack them.
 You should monitor their free-range explorations to prevent harm to your guinea pig.

 Limiting their movements to a particular part of your home helps you observe your pet’s activities, making sure they don’t get into something that may hurt them.

 Your guinea pigs may feel safer in their cage, especially close to their cage mates.
 This is completely normal behavior: guinea pigs, as prey animals, usually feel safer in a confined space separate from animals or humans they may perceive as a threat.

-So, what do you need to create the perfect living space for your piggy?
+So, what do you need in order to create the perfect living space for your piggy?
 If your guinea pig spends a majority of its life in its cage, it is very important for you to give your guinea pigs enough room to play and socialize.

 As much as guinea pigs love to play, most owners will only include a hay rack and a sleeping den, but this limits your pet’s activity.
 The perfect items to include in your guinea pig’s cage, in addition to their food and water sources are:

-- a sleeping den with a flat top
+- Sleeping den with a flat top

-- ladders and ramps with stairs at a low incline
+- Ladders and ramps with stairs at a low incline

 - Tunnels and caves for them to hide and play